iudeen/iudeen/README.md

 <h1  align="center">Irfanuddin Shafi Ahmed</h1>

-<h3  align="center">A product designer aiming to resolve complex problems with simple solutions.</h3>
+<h3  align="center">A leader on a mission to resolve complex problems with simple solutions.</h3>

 <h2  align="left">✏️ Summary</h2>

-<p> An experienced professional with strong interpersonal skills and excellent leadership qualities having an experience of over 2 years in design and development of Industrial IoT and Intelligent Systems.
+<p> An experienced professional with strong interpersonal skills and excellent leadership qualities having an experience of over 4 years in leading design and development of Industrial IoT and Intelligent Systems.
 I hold a master’s degree in Computer Systems Engineering and a bachelor’s degree in Electronics and Communication Engineering.

 </p>